 A two-sample t-test was performed to compare the geometric mean LDL levels of those who did and did not survive past 5 years of their MRI date.
 This was accomplished by taking the log of the LDL levels, performing the test, and exponentiating both point the estimate and the confidence interval bounds.
 There is evidence that the geometric mean LDL level is different between those who did and those who did not survive past five years after their MRI (p-value of 0.0128).
 Those who died had n geometric average 1.0965mg/dL higher than those who survived.
 With 95% confidence the true difference in geometric mean is between 1.020 and 1.1787 mg/dL.

+Methods: 4/5.
+As before, it’s important to mention the assumptions of your t-test, and that those assumptions hold for the creation of the 95% CI (are you assuming equal variances, or are you allowing for unequal variances?)

+Reporting of Association: As above in question 3, you need to mention not just the difference in the geometric means, but what the absolute values are for each sample.
+Your p-value should also state more explicitly whether this is a one sided or a two sided test.
+Because you didn’t state the geometric means for each group, it is hard to tell whether your difference in the geometric means has been back-transformed or not.
+3.5/5

+Total: 7.5/10

 Question 5:

 A two-sample t-test was performed to compare the probability of death within five years between those with high and low LDL levels, where “high” is defined to be >160mg/dL.
 There is no evidence that the probability of death is different for people with high LDL levels (>160mg/dL) versus low LDL (p-value of 0.2806).
 Those with high LDL levels had a probability of death within five years 0.039mg/dL higher than those with low levels of LDL.
 With 95% confidence the true difference in probability is between -0.0322 and 0.1103 mg/dL.

+Methods: Here, the t test is not the best test to use.
+Since you have a binary POI (high or low LDL) and a binary outcome (live < or > 5 years), a better choice would be a chi-square test, to test whether having high or low LDL is independent of the survival outcome.
+You also need to state what method was used for computing your 95% CI (Wald is standard) 0/5.

+Reporting of Association: You have reported your summary measure as being a difference in the concentration of LDL between two groups, yet you call this a representation of the probability of death.
+It would be helpful for you to think about what is actually needing to be measured.
+Here, we are not interested in the differences in the groups’ LDL concentrations, but rather in the survival probabilities that each group has.
+0/5

+Total:0/10

 Question 6: